Great Brink's Robbery: Planning

 The robbery was first conceived in 1947; however, in 1948, after months of planning, the group learned that Brink's had moved to a new location.
 While the theft was originally intended to be a burglary, rather than an armed robbery, they could not find a way around the building's burglar alarm.
-After observing the movements of the guards, they decided that the robbery should take place just after 7 pm, as the vault would be open and fewer guards would be on duty.
+Due to this perceived obstacle, O'Keefe and Gusciora actually infiltrated the headquarters of the Boston-based alarm company that serviced Brink's months prior to the robbery.
+The pair acquired documents outlining the specific protective systems in use at Brink's before realizing that these documents would serve little use to them.
+The duo later replaced the copy of the security plans in the same manner, going undetected as they did before.
+After this unsuccessful effort, the group began observing the movements of the guards from rooftops on Prince Street and Snow Hill Street with binoculars.
+Following their surveillance, they decided that the robbery should take place just after 7 pm, as the vault would be open and fewer guards would be on duty.
 Over a period of several months, the robbers removed each lock from the building and had a key made for it, before returning the lock.
-Two vehicles were stolen: a truck, to carry away the loot from the robbery, and a car, which would be used to block any pursuit.
-Vincent Costa was the group's lookout and signalled with a flashlight from a nearby rooftop when he saw the vault being opened.
+Two vehicles were stolen: a green 1949 Ford stake-body truck, to carry away the loot from the robbery, and a car, which would be used to block any pursuit.
+Vincent Costa was the group's lookout and signaled with a flashlight from a nearby rooftop when he saw the vault being opened.
 After five aborted runs, Costa finally gave the go-ahead on the night of January 17, 1950.